 Certain Dri is Fenton’s favorite brand for excessive sweating.
 “One of the keys when you’re using it is to apply at night.
 You want the aluminum to settle down in the sweat glands,” he says, which is harder to do during the day when you’re actively producing sweat.
 Because it’s so strong, Fenton recommends starting slowly — every other night at first — to avoid irritation.
 “There’s a cumulative effect as it settles into the pores,” he says, so using it every 48 to 72 hours may be all you need.

-Another powerful antiperspirant, wipe-on SweatBlock, is one of Chwalek’s choices.
-Endorsed by International Hyperhidrosis Society, one SweatBlock wipe can be effective for up to seven days.
-If it feels strange to only use an antiperspirant at night — and not even every night — Fenton said using a non-antiperspirant deodorant in the morning is fine for added odor protection.
-Strat writer Carlo Dellaverson, and self-proclaimed “card-carrying member of the excessive-sweating community,” said SweatBlock wipes “have taken on a sort of cult status among excessive sweaters, for when nothing else works.”
+Chwalek recommends this powerful antiperspirant, which you wipe on once a week.
+Endorsed by the International Hyperhidrosis Society, one SweatBlock wipe can be effective for up to seven days.
+Like Certain Dri, SweatBlock is supposed to be applied at night.
+But if leaving the house in the morning without applying anything feels strange to you, Fenton says you can use a non-antiperspirant deodorant in the morning for added odor protection.
+Strat writer Carlo Dellaverson, a self-proclaimed “card-carrying member of the excessive-sweating community,” says SweatBlock wipes “have taken on a sort of cult status among excessive sweaters, for when nothing else works.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.